-Neil Brown says You’d have a mess.
+NBrown says “You’d have a mess.
 You can’t talk about conservation easements like something you buy at a store.
 You can’t trump them by your own particular regulations.
-He would leave it as Open Space; simpler.
+He would leave it as Open Space; simpler.”

-George -isn’t the planning board able to bring in experts to offer advice?
-You can’t do anything without a plan first.
+GRanier asked “Isn’t the planning board able to bring in experts to offer advice?”
+He states, “You can’t do anything without a plan first.“

 RMarshall says he likes the idea but not where it happens.
-If the developer spends thousands on a plan and then we tell him he has to get an expert, it’s not fair.
-The preconceptual consultation would be okay, but saying to the landowner Go out and invest in a site plan and THEN we’ll ask the expert, who may say “You Can’t do this” is not fair.
+He continues, “If the developer spends thousands on a plan and then we tell him he has to get an expert, it’s not fair.
+The preconceptual consultation would be okay, but saying to the landowner ‘Go out and invest in a site plan and THEN we’ll ask the expert,’ who may say ’You can’t do this,‘ is not fair.”

-Karen says that Sheldon’s idea of tying it to the number of lots is a good idea.
-Conservation experts assign value to projects – high value vs. low value, says that could be tied in at the beginning.
+KDay says that SPennoyer’s idea of tying it to the number of lots is a good idea.
+She states “Conservation experts assign value to projects – high value vs. low value, that could be tied in at the beginning.”

-Sheldon says that he’s critical of the process, asking the developer to dot their I’s and cross their t’s before a plan is brought to the table.
-Says it should be conceptual to start, a 2-part process.
+SPennoyer says that he’s critical of the process, asking the developer to dot their I’s and cross their t’s before a plan is brought to the table.
+He says it should be conceptual to start, a 2-part process.

-Carol asked if the ordinance could state that.
+CIrvin asked if the ordinance could state that.

-Jim felt that the incentive was allowing them to save money.
+JFletcher felt that the incentive was allowing them to save money.

 Section XIV Special Event Facility Ordinance